Cryogenic Treatment of Electronics

 When dealing with electronics, audio equipment, and musical instruments, cryogenic processing has significant benefits.
 Treated materials show better conductivity and resonance.
-Because the cryogenic treatment of electronics, audio cables, and components affects the crystalline structure of the metal used to carry the electrical current, you get an experience optimized for better performance.
+Because the cryogenic treatment of electronics, audio cables, and components affects the crystalline structure of the metal used to carry the electrical current, the parts are optimized for better performance.

 How it Works

-With the cryogenic treatment of audio cables and electronics, gaps within the structure of their metallic components are decreased to lower the amount of artifacts in the electrical current, sometimes referred to as noise.
-Studies have shown that, by lowering the noise, a truer signal is received leading to better overall performance and durability.
+Cryogenic Treatment of audio cables and electronics works by decreasing the thin gaps within the metal components.
+This lowers the amount of artifacts in the electrical current, sometimes referred to as noise.
+Studies have shown that, by lowering the noise, a truer signal is received leading to better overall performance and durability of Audio equipment.

-Cryogenic treatment has been shown to have a number of beneficial effects on various electrical devices including:
+Cryogenic treatment is known to have a number of beneficial effects on electrics including:

 - Extending the life of circuit boards in military applications